Assessment on Paramilitary Groups in Northern Ireland

-The independent Assessment on Paramilitary Organisations in Northern Ireland was announced by the United Kingdom government in September 2015 in response to the political crisis in Northern Ireland.
+The independent Assessment on Paramilitary Groups in Northern Ireland was announced by the United Kingdom government in September 2015 in response to the political crisis in Northern Ireland.
 The assessment sought to establish "the structure, role and purpose of paramilitary organisations in Northern Ireland."
 The report was delivered to the Secretary of State for Northern Ireland on 19 October 2015 and published the next day.
 It concluded that: "all the main paramilitary groups operating during the Troubles are still in existence including the Ulster Volunteer Force, Red Hand Commando, Ulster Defence Association, the Provisional IRA and Irish National Liberation Army."
 But that "the leaderships of the main paramilitary groups are committed to peaceful means to achieve their political objectives".

 Background

 A political crisis evolved in 2015 in Northern Ireland around the possible continuation of the Provisional Irish Republican Army (IRA).

 In August 2015, the Police Service of Northern Ireland (PSNI) Chief Constable stated that the IRA no longer exists as a paramilitary organization.
 He said that some of its structure remains, but that the group is committed to following a peaceful political path and is not engaged in criminal activity or directing violence.
 However, he added that some members have engaged in criminal activity or violence for their own ends.
 The statement was in response to the recent killings of two former IRA members.
 In May, former IRA commander Gerard Davison was shot dead in Belfast.
 He had been involved in Direct Action Against Drugs and it is believed he was killed by an organized crime gang.
 Three months later, former IRA member Kevin McGuigan was also shot dead in Belfast.
 It is believed he was killed by the group Action Against Drugs, in revenge for the Davison killing.
 The Chief Constable believed that IRA members collaborated with Action Against Drugs, but without the sanction of the IRA.

 Sinn Féin stated that the IRA no longer exists, echoing previous comments.
 For example, party president said in 2014: "The IRA is gone.
 It is finished".

 Following political pressure from unionists, Theresa Villiers, the Secretary of State for Northern Ireland, announced the Independent Assessment.